Ph-St/ph-st.github.io/icymi_philosophy/icymi_philosophy.md

 This is a description of the [Mastodon](https://joinmastodon.org) bot @icymi_philosophy@botsin.space.
 The bot aims to aid discovery within the philosophy community on mastodon.
 It is currently in an early stage of development and written in Python using the [mastodon.py](https://github.com/halcy/Mastodon.py) wrapper.
 I took over many ideas from [@icymi_law@esq.social](https://icymilaw.org/).

-Here is a list of the principal steps the bot runs through every hour:
+Here is a list of the principal steps the bot runs through every two hours:

 1. It reads in a list of all accounts it is following.
 2. It reads in the list of philosophers on Mastodon maintained by [Cédric Eyssette](https://eyssette.github.io/Mastodon-Philosophy/).